leonardo-toffalini/viscous/report/moving_densities.typ

 The tricky part with solving the advection step is that it is dependent on the velocity field, thus one must think of something clever to handle this difficulty.

-The following novel idea that @stam2003real presents, is to think about fluid particles moving along the velocity field.
+The following novel idea that @stam2023stable and @stam2003real present, is to think about fluid particles moving along the velocity field.
 We must think of our density grid as point masses centered at the middle of each cell, then tracing said point masses along the velocity field.
-The problem with said method, is that it will be unstable, to remedy this, one often reformulates the method as an implicit method to make it stable.
-This simply means that instead of tracing the particles forwards along the velocity field, on must trace back the origin of each particle that ended up in the center of a grid cell. @fig:path-trace-back provides visual understanding for the backwards path tracing.
+The problem with said method, is that it will be unstable for certain parameters.
+However, we can fix this issue by instead of tracing the particles forwards along the velocity, we trace them back through time.
+This simply means that we trace back the origin of each particle that ended up in the center of a grid cell. @fig:path-trace-back provides visual understanding for the backwards path tracing.

 After tracing back the possible locations where fluid particles could have come